Jeshii/DeathMarch/bylaws.md

 Ties
 ----

-Any ties in rank points can then be further determined by the following criteria.
-Any one with more total complete official marches out ranks someone who has less.
-Recent consecutive complete official marches are used to break any further ties.
-If any ties remain, rock-paper-scissors is used to determine appropriate ranking.
+Any ties in rank points can then be further determined by the following criteria:
+1. Anyone with more Total Complete Official Marches out ranks someone who has less.
+2. Recent Consecutive Complete Official Marches are used to break any further ties.
+3. If any ties remain, rock-paper-scissors is used to determine appropriate ranking.

 Latest Member Penalty
 ---------------------

-The last person to arrive at the meeting place or to join the march 30 minutes after the official starting time will be penalized one (1) rank point, therefore earning only three (3) points for a completed March or only one (1) point if they do not complete the March.
+The last person to join the march 30 minutes after the official starting time will be penalized one (1) rank point, therefore earning only three (3) points for a completed March or only one (1) point if they do not complete the March.

 Catch-up Marches
 ----------------

-If someone arrives late to the Death March, but then catches-up with any of the initial marching members, this person is fully eligible to finish the march as if they had begun it with the rest of the members as long as they finish before the last finishing member touches the Ocean.
-They will, however, still be subject to the latest member penalty.
+If someone arrives late to the March, but catches-up with any of the initial marching members before the last one touches the Ocean, this person is fully eligible to finish the march as if they had begun it with the rest of the members.
+They may, however, still be subject to the latest member penalty.

 Absentee Marches
 ----------------

 Absentee Marches are marches undertaken to make up for not being able to attend a Death March.
 They must be at least as long as the Death March in miles and must occur during the summer.
 Absentee Marches are based on trust, but must be approved by the Grand Marshal.
-Approved Absentee Marches are worth two (2) rank points, restore one to the list of ranking officers, and confer any titles earned for Punishments undertaken on the Absentee March.
+Approved Absentee Marches are worth two (2) rank points, restore one to the list of ranking members, and confer any titles earned for Punishments undertaken on the Absentee March.
 Anyone who attends an Absentee March for support cannot be stripped of titles for not performing punishments earned on an official March, but it is considered bad form to do so.

 Officers who earned four (4) rank points for the year cannot earn any more points.
 Officers who did not complete the Official March may go on an Absentee March that year to receive one (1) extra point for a total of three (3) for the year.
 Officers who earned three (3) rank points for the year due to the Latest Member Penalty may go on an Absentee March that year to reveive one (1) extra point for a total of four (4) for the year.